Old Yishuv: Background

-The immigration of a group of 300 Jews headed by the Tosafists from England and France in 1211 struggled very hard upon arrival in Eretz Israel, as they had no financial support and no prospect of making a living.
-The vast majority of the settlers were wiped out by the Crusaders, who arrived in 1219, and the few survivors were allowed to live only in Acre.
+The immigration of a group of 300 Jews headed by the Tosafists from England and France in 1211 struggled very hard upon arrival in the region, as they had no financial support and no prospect of making a living.
+The vast majority of the settlers were wiped out during the Fourth Crusade; they arrived in 1219, and the few survivors were allowed to live only in Acre.
 Their descendants blended with the original Jewish residents, called Mustarabim or Maghrebim, but more precisely Mashriqes (Murishkes).

-The Mamluk period (1260-1517) saw an increase in the Jewish population, especially in the Galilee, but the Black Death epidemics had cut the country's demographics by at least one-third.
+The Mamluk period (1260–1517) saw an increase in the Jewish population, especially in the Galilee, but the Black Death epidemics had cut the country's demographics by at least one-third.
+Safed and Jerusalem were the major populated Jewish urban areas, replacing Tiberias, Acre and Tyre.

-In 1260, Rabbi Yechiel of Paris arrived in Eretz Israel, at the time part of Mamluk Empire, along with his son and a large group of followers, settling in Acre.
+In 1260, Rabbi Yechiel of Paris arrived in the Land of Israel, at the time part of Mamluk Empire, along with his son and a large group of followers, settling in Acre.
 There he established the Talmudic academy Midrash haGadol d'Paris.
-He is believed to have died there between 1265 and 1268, and is buried near Haifa, at Mount Carmel.
+He is believed to have died there between 1265 and 1268 and is buried near Haifa, at Mount Carmel.
 Nahmanides arrived in 1267 and settled in Acre as well.

-In 1488, when Rabbi Ovadiya from Bertinoro arrived in the Mamluk domain of Syria and sent back letters regularly to his father in Italy, many in the diaspora came to regard living in Mamluk Syria as feasible.
+In 1488, when Obadiah of Bertinoro arrived in the Mamluk domain of Syria and sent back letters regularly to his father in Italy, many in the diaspora came to regard living in Mamluk Syria as feasible.